 If the bitrate of the available video segment is lower than the maximum bitrate requested by the OTT player and if the resolution or frame rate of the video segment is not higher than the supported resolution or frame rate of the player, the server simply serves the video segment it received from the Origin server.
 If a lower bitrate is requested, the server triggers a transcoding task which converts the existing video segment into a video segment of lower bitrate with a resolution and frame rate which is deduced from the Metadata associated to this segment or taking into account more restrictive constraints given by the player.
 In the same way, if the bitrate requested by the OTT player is higher than the one of the existing video segment but with more restrictive constraints on resolution and frame rate than the ones used to produce the existing video segment, the server triggers a transcoding task which converts the existing video segment into a video segment with the same capped bitrate but with a lower resolution or frame rate.

 The NBMP call flow to trigger the transcoding task is the same as the one described for the first type of Content-Aware Transcoding.
 The only change is the type of Metadata in the input descriptor of the Workflow description: BitRateShaping Metadata (brsh).

+B.2.3.1 Function Refernece Template of Video transcoder <mpeg-nbmp-vtranscoder>

+This section provides the reference function template for a video transcoder, whose output format can be dynamically configured over time.